 TLS is used to encrypt SIP signaling between SIP endpoints.
-In order for this to function properly, it is required that certain devices in your network import an SSL certificate.
-Twilio uses certificates from a CA (Certificate Authority).
-It is important that you add the following root certificate to your communications infrastructure to establish its authenticity on the network.
-Download Twilio's CA certificate.
+In order for this to function properly, devices in your network that communicate directly with Twilio must be configured to trust Twilio's TLS/SSL Certificate.
+Twilio uses certificates issued by a CA (Certificate Authority).
+You may need to add additional root certificates to your communications infrastructure to establish the authenticity of Twilio's certificate on the network.
+Download Twilio's bundle of trusted CA certificates.

 It is important to note that Twilio uses a wildcard certificate which can be used for multiple subdomains of a domain (